Key Data

 International applicants:

-Attention: If you did not obtain your Bachelor's degree in a country within the EU/EEA, you have to upload a preliminary documentation from uni-assist (VPD).
-In order to get the VPD, you must send the required documents (some as notarized copies!) to uni-assist via post!
-Uni-assist still needs the documents in paper.
-As the issuance of the VPD can take up to 4 weeks, we highly recommend sending the necessary documents to uni-assist very early.
+Attention: If you did not obtain your Bachelor's degree in Germany, you have to upload a preliminary documentation from uni-assist (VPD).
 More information on Preliminary Documentation (VPD) by uni-assist.

 Please do check the requirements for Notarization, especially for translations!